-Fava bean plants (Vicia faba) are one of the oldest known cultivated plants, dating back into prehistoric times.
+Fava bean plants (Vicia faba) are among the oldest known cultivated plants, dating back into prehistoric times.
 A traditional staple food, fava plants are indigenous to the Mediterranean and Southwest Asia.
 Today, growing fava beans can be found in Central America, North America and up into Canada, which is actually the largest producer of fava beans due to its cool temperatures.
-Ok, but what is a fava bean?
+Okay, but what is a fava bean?
 Keep reading to learn more.

 What is a Fava Bean Plant?

-The fava bean itself looks similar to a lima bean and is up to 18 inches long.
+The fava bean itself looks similar to a lima bean and is up to 18 inches (46 cm.) long.
 The large seeded varieties bear 15 pods while the small seeded types of fava bean plants have about 60 pods.
-The seed pods of the fava bean plant have a shelf life of 3 years when stored in optimal conditions.
+The seed pods of the fava bean plant have a shelf life of three years when stored in optimal conditions.

 Fava Bean Uses